0xAX/asm/content/asm_1.md

 The function expects three arguments:

 -  `fd` - The file descriptor that specifies where to write data.
--  `buf` - The pointer to the buffer from which data is sent to the output.
+-  `buf` - The pointer to the buffer from which data will be written to the file specified by `fd`.
--  `count` - The number of bytes to write from the buffer to the file specified by the file descriptor in the first argument.
+-  `count` - The number of bytes that will be written from the buffer to the file specified by `fd`.

 Now we can understand that the first four lines of the assembly code do two things: